shaloo/docs.arcana/includes/text-snippets/latest-ca-rn.md

 ### `request`

-The SDK now offers a better use model for `request` calls in a Web3 app that is easier to integrate.
+Get a chain abstraction enabled EIP-1193 provider with `getEVMProviderWithCA`.

-Web3 apps must use the `getEVMProviderWithCA` method to get a chain abstraction enabled EIP-1193 provider.
-This provider must be used to issue the standard `request` calls for Web3 wallet operations.
+Use this provider to issue chain abstracted `request` with `eth_sendTransaction`.

 === "New"